 When you have finished your project and if you find you have paste left over, there is no need to throw it away as you can always use it for other flowers or when making filler flowers.

-- Coloured gum paste will last at room temperature for a week.
+- Colored gum paste will last at room temperature for a week.

-- Don’t store your coloured gum paste in the fridge because it may become sticky on the outside and in some cases become mouldy and unsafe to use.
+- Don’t store your colored gum paste in the fridge because it may become sticky on the outside and in some cases, become moldy and unsafe to use.

-I wish you success in colouring your gum paste.
+I wish you success in coloring your gum paste.